alvr/alpine-android/README.md

 ### Which one should I use?

-Is recommended to use the JDK8 version if you are not using AGP version 7.0.0+ or you are not using DataBinding, otherwise you must use JDK11 version because AGP will only work with version 11+ of the JDK.
+The recommended version is JDK8 if you are not using AGP v7.0.0+ or you are using DataBinding with a version of AGP prior to v7.0.0.
+Otherwise you must use JDK11 version because AGP v7.0.0+ will only work with version 11+ of the JDK.

-If you want to use a JDK11 image, remember that JAXB is not included and you must add the following dependencies if using DataBinding:
+If you want to use a JDK11 image with a version of AGP prior to v7, remember that JAXB is not included and you must add the following dependencies if using DataBinding:

 ```groovy
 // In Groovy